PostHog/posthog.com/contents/tutorials/event-tracking-guide.md

 ## Setting up custom events

-To expand on autocapture, you can create and add custom events to your app.
+To expand on autocapture, you can create and add custom events to your product.
 Custom events allow you to capture details from anywhere in the codebase whether it is a button press on the frontend or a class method call on the backend.
 This ensures correct and comprehensive data capture.

 To set up custom events, first, you need to install the library for the language or framework you are using.
 We have built libraries for a range of languages and frameworks including Javascript, Python, iOS, Android, and more.
 You can find our [full list of libraries here](https://posthog.com/docs/integrate#libraries).